 Regularly updating your website content is only ever going to have a positive outcome (and keep your company off Page 2, which is all anyone ever really wants, isn’t it?) and really will make an impact on conversion rates.

-That’s great, but how am I supposed to go about updating my website content?
+That’s great, but how am I supposed to go about it?
 And how do I know which bits to update?

 More excellent questions; it’s like you’re reading our mind!
 Luckily for you, we have all the answers today…

-One of the first things you should do when contemplating a content makeover is to consider your target audience.
+One of the first things you should do when contemplating updating your website content is to consider your target audience.
 Think about what they’re searching for and how you can adapt and fine-tune your content to provide the perfect solution.
 You may find that your target market has shifted slightly – there may be new trends that they’re trying or topics they’re interested in.
 You can utilise these in your content to ensure that you’re attracting the right customers for your company.

 Take the time to perform a target market audit (there are plenty of apps and tools out there to help with this).
 You may notice that your target market demographic has evolved, or you may be attracting customers from a broader range of locations.
 You can take this information and filter it subtly into your content (hello, keywords) to pull in the perfect prospects.